Talking about contraception and sharing photos of our kids on social media

 I talked with Marie Jones who had a very strong view against using contraception.
 In fact, she used the word ‘evil’ to describe it at one point.

-I think this was an interesting topic to chat about because we really did have opposing views.
+I think this was an interesting topic to chat about because we really did have very opposing views.
 I’ve also been thinking a lot since about how we share views in this area, for example when it comes to pro-life questions.
 Whilst I personally don’t agree with abortion I don’t think it’s my place to tell anyone else what they should believe or choose.
 There’s a difference between that and simply sharing what I believe.

 Sharing photos on social media